-Sideslip is the angle with which the relative wind meets the longitudinal axis of the airplane.
+Sideslip is the angle at which the relative wind meets the longitudinal axis of the airplane.
 In all-engine flight with symmetrical power, zero sideslip occurs with the ball of the slip-skid indicator centered.
-Pilots know this as coordinated flight.
-In OEI flight, zero sideslip occurs with the ball slightly out of center, towards the operative engine.
+Pilots know this concept as "coordinated flight."
+In OEI flight, however, zero sideslip occurs with the ball slightly out of center, deflected toward the operating engine.

-In OEI flight, there is no instrument that will directly tell the pilot that the airplane is being flown at zero sideslip.
-It must be placed in a predetermined attitude of bank and ball deflection.
-In the absence of a yaw string, the suggested zero sideslip configuration at Vyse for most light twins is approximately two to three degrees of bank toward the operating engine, with the ball displaced about one-half of its diameter from center, also towards the operating engine.
+In OEI flight, no instrument directly tells the pilot that the airplane is being flown at zero sideslip.
+The aircraft must be placed in a predetermined attitude of bank and ball deflection.
+In the absence of a yaw string, the suggested zero sideslip configuration at best single-engine rate of climb airspeed (Vyse) for most light twins is approximately two to three degrees of bank toward the operating engine, with the ball displaced about one-half of its diameter from center, also toward the operating engine.

 OEI flight with the ball centered and the remaining engine providing any appreciable power is never correct due to the sideslip generated.
-AFM/POH performance figures for OEI flight were determined at zero sideslip, although that fact may not be expressly stated.
+Aircraft Flight Manual/Pilot's Operating Handbook (AFM/POH) performance figures for OEI flight were determined at zero sideslip, although that fact may not be expressly stated in the manual or handbook.